Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 ## Introduction

 The scripts in this directory use a cohort of adults with diabetes registered in primary care on 01/02/2020 to explore data quality issues, particularly around diabetes type coding and diagnosis dates, and determine rules to identify those with poor quality data.
-The below diagram shows the contruction of this cohort:
+The below diagram shows the construction of this cohort:

 ```mermaid
 graph TD;